sframe-wg/sframe/draft-ietf-sframe-enc.md

 # SFrame

-This document defines an encryption mechanism that provides effective end-to-end encryption, is simple to implement, has no dependencies on RTP, and minimizes encryption bandwidth overhead.
+This document defines an encryption mechanism that provides effective end-to-end encryption, is simple to implement, is agnostic of transport, and minimizes encryption bandwidth overhead.
 Because SFrame can encrypt a full frame, rather than individual packets, bandwidth overhead can be reduced by adding encryption overhead only once per media frame, instead of once per packet.